 Top leaders still inside the country, including members of the ANC's newly formed military wing Umkhonto we Sizwe (Spear of the Nation), were arrested in 1963.
-At the 'Rivonia trial', Mandela, Sisulu, Ahmed Kathrada and others, convicted of sabotage (instead of treason, the original charge), were sentenced to life imprisonment.
+At the 'Rivonia Trial', eight ANC leaders, including Mandela, convicted of sabotage (instead of treason, the original charge), were sentenced to life imprisonment.